 B2B firms need to look at B2B sales productivity strategically.
 Simply amping up the pressure on sales reps isn’t going to reverse a five-year secular trend across industries and countries.
 It’s not that sales teams need to work harder, but smarter.
 Sales productivity is about deploying information, processes, and tools, which both remove inefficiencies and make sales reps more effective at selling.

 Efficiency: The More is Better Trap

-There are two ways to approach sales productivity: increase efficiency or increase efficacy.
+There are two ways to approach sales rep productivity: increase efficiency or increase efficacy.
 Efficiency focuses on quantitative metrics such as how many calls were made, how many first appointments set, and how many opportunities progressed to each stage of the pipeline.
-While these metrics help provide gauges of efficiency, focusing too much on any metric may be counterproductive.
+While these sales productivity metrics help provide gauges of efficiency, focusing too much on any metric may be counterproductive.
 For example, placing a bounty on first appointments may result in a high percentage of poorly qualified meetings that waste everybody’s time.
 The goal shouldn’t be more appointments, but appointments with good prospects.

 In the end, sustainable revenue is the only metric that matters.
 All other metrics are simply guideposts towards achieving revenue growth.

 I’m not recommending that we stop paying attention to these mid-stage metrics.
 They remain valuable for monitoring pipeline health and determining where there are process problems.
 Business Management Theorist Peter Drucker was right when he said, “If you can’t measure it, you can’t improve it.”
 But, simply because something can be easily measured doesn’t make it an end in itself.

 The drive for efficiency should focus on reducing wasted effort across a broad set of sales activities.
 For example, Personal and Team Dialers allow sales reps to place more calls within a short period of time by queueing up calls.
 They also support voicemail drops of pre-recorded messages, capture call dispositions, and record activities to the CRM.